FIRST-Tech-Challenge/FtcRobotController/README.md

     * The Control Hub will not be shown on the Expansion Hub Address Change settings page
 * Improves REV Hub firmware updater
     * The user can now choose between all available firmware update files
-    * Version 1.8.2 of the REV Hub firmware is bundled into the Robot Controller app.
+    * Version 1.8.2 of the REV Hub firmware is bundled into the org.firstinspires.ftc.teamcode.Robot Controller app.
     * Text was added to clarify that Expansion Hubs can only be updated via USB.
     * Firmware update speed was reduced to improve reliability
     * Allows REV Hub firmware to be updated directly from the Manage webpage
-* Improves log viewer on Robot Controller
+* Improves log viewer on org.firstinspires.ftc.teamcode.Robot Controller
     * Horizontal scrolling support (no longer word wrapped)
     * Supports pinch-to-zoom
     * Uses a monospaced font